Community Voices

 • How can you provide suggestions/feedback about this project?

-Whilst we hope the experience of this pilot will be positive, if you have any concerns or would like to raise a complaint relating to your experience of speaking with a Champion, we encourage you to contact the host organisation directly as they will be best placed to support you.
+We hope your experience of Community Voices will be positive, however if you have any concerns or would like to raise a complaint relating to your experience of speaking with a Champion, we encourage you to contact the host organisation directly as they will be best placed to support you.
+A full list of host organisations can be found below

 Host organisations